Monterey International Pop Festival: Sunday night

 The Blues Project opened the final night of the festival.
 Lydon said that their blues fusion music was "part blues, part Scottish air, part weird phrases that became images of ambiguity."
 Big Brother and the Holding Company returned for a short set designed to capture on film Janis Joplin singing "Ball and Chain".
 A team led by Cyrus Faryar, called Group With No Name, played a "terrible" set, as judged by Lydon.
-Buffalo Springfield appeared with a competent and efficient delivery of a half dozen songs, with "Bluebird" called out as memorable.
+Buffalo Springfield, introduced by Peter Tork of the Monkees, appeared with a competent and efficient delivery of a half dozen songs, with "Bluebird" called out as memorable.

 Although already a big act in the UK, and now gaining some attention in the U.S. after playing some New York dates two months earlier, the Who were propelled into the American mainstream at Monterey.
-The band used rented Vox amps for their set, which were not as powerful as their regular Sound City amps which they had left in England to save shipping costs.
+The band used rented Sound City amps for their set, which were not as powerful as their regular Vox amps which they had left in England to save shipping costs.
 At the end of their frenetic performance of "My Generation", the audience was stunned as guitarist Pete Townshend smashed his guitar and slammed the neck against the amps and speakers.
 Smoke bombs exploded behind the amps and frightened concert staff rushed onstage to retrieve expensive microphones.
 At the end of the mayhem, drummer Keith Moon kicked over his drum kit as the band exited the stage.
 During Jimi Hendrix's stay in England, he and the Who had seen each other perform; they were both impressed with and intimidated by each other, so neither wanted to be upstaged by the other.
 They decided to toss a coin, resulting in the Who winning the right to play first.

 The festival crew cleared the mess left behind by the Who, and set the stage for the Grateful Dead.
 While a psychedelic light show was projected overhead, the band, fronted by lead guitarist and singer Jerry Garcia, played extended jams, starting with "Viola Lee Blues" for 14 minutes, and finishing with a 20-minute segue of "Alligator" into "Caution (Do Not Stop on Tracks)".
 Lydon commented: "The Grateful Dead were beautiful.
 They did at top volume what Shankar had done softly.
 They played pure music, some of the best music of the concert.
 I have never heard anything in music that could be said to be qualitatively better than the performance of the Dead, Sunday night.